roman-milk/roman-milk.github.io/frank-and.md

  "I'll have dinner ready."

  As I packed I wondered if she could do it.
 Women are hard-wired to use sex to get what they want, but I had meant what I'd said.
 I guess only time would tell.
-Report_Story #1